+More generally, state policies must be updated to support strong community engagement and remove barriers to participation.
 Workgroups, such as councils, commissions, and boards are often governed by statute that prohibits member reimbursement unless the agency/organization obtains an exemption.
-Even with an exemption, members of advisory boards can only be reimbursed for certain expenses and are not compensated for their time.17 These barriers place the burden on community members to volunteer their time and other resources, which can be prohibitive.
-The Office of Equity should lead the way in formalizing a process that compensates members for their time and provides upfront financial support for mileage, lodging, and meals.
+Even with an exemption, members of advisory boards can only be reimbursed for certain expenses and are not compensated for their time.
+16 These barriers place the burden on community members to volunteer their time and other resources.
+The Office of Equity should lead coordinating role